mamun2519/workshop/thinking a react/redme.md

 - Will this component or child of this feature be resued elsewhere?
 - should it be generic or context-specific?
 - Do we have any already declared components that we can reuse?
+- can we create reusable utilities, hooks, or network calls?